gerbless/react-tutorial/README.md

 ## Browserify and Webpack

-In the past, javascript did not have a module system as other languages do.
+In the past, Javascript did not have a module system as other languages do.
 To solve this issue, many developers did choose to follow two options to encapsulate their code:

 - Using module pattern
 - Using namespace method